openrewrite/rewrite-docs/v1beta/visitors.md

 ## Language-specific Visitors

 Each language binding contains a visitor implementation extending from `TreeVisitor`.
-As an example, the Rewrite language binding for Java is `JavaVisitor`.
+As an example, the OpenRewrite language binding for Java is `JavaVisitor`.
 It is on these language-specific source visitors that the visit methods for each AST element are defined along with the language-specific traversal logic.

 ```java
 class JavaVisitor<P> extends TreeVisitor<J, P> {